scalar-labs/helm-charts/docs/getting-started-monitoring.md

    kube-system   kube-scheduler-minikube            1/1     Running   27              3m38s
    kube-system   storage-provisioner                1/1     Running   1 (2m56s ago)   3m37s
    ```
-   If the minikube started properly, you can see some pods are `Running` in the kube-system namespace.
+   If the minikube starts properly, you can see some pods are `Running` in the kube-system namespace.

 ## Step 3.
-Prepare custom values file
+Prepare a custom values file

 1. Get the sample file [scalar-prometheus-custom-values.yaml](./conf/scalar-prometheus-custom-values.yaml) for `kube-prometheus-stack`.

-1. Add custom values in `scalar-prometheus-custom-values.yaml` as follows.
+1. Add custom values in the `scalar-prometheus-custom-values.yaml` as follows.
    * settings
        * `prometheus.service.type` to `LoadBalancer`
        * `alertmanager.service.type` to `LoadBalancer`